jon49/htmf/README.md

 Use forms just like you normally would, but instead of calling through the normal paths `htmf` will take over the call and the partial HTML returned will be parsed back into the HTML.
+When the `htmf` library makes a call to the back end it will add the header `HF-Request: true` to the HTTP call.

 Use `id` or `target` attributes in the return `HTML` to give a target otherwise it will replace the `body`.